 - All medals must be at least 3 mm thick and 60 mm in diameter.

 Gold medal history

 The tradition of awarding gold, silver, and bronze medals dates back to the 1904 Summer Olympic Games in St. Louis.
-However, as we mentioned, the last Olympic gold medal that was pure gold was awarded at the 1912 Stockholm games.
+However, as we mentioned, the last Olympic gold medal that was pure gold was awarded at the 1912 Stockholm Games.

 In the ancient Greek Olympics, medals weren’t awarded.
-The prizes: A wreath of olive leaves from a tree near Zeus’ temple was placed on the winner’s head.
+The prizes: A wreath of olive leaves from a tree near Zeus’ temple placed on the winner’s head.

 How much are gold medals worth?

 This year’s Tokyo Olympics medals came from materials recycled from electronic devices donated by Japanese citizens.

 The bullion value of Olympic gold medals isn’t that high.
 Taking current precious metals prices into consideration, Richard Gladdle of Baldwin’s Auctions told BBC News the melt value of a gold medal from Tokyo is about $750 right now.

 Bronze medals are barely worth anything.
 The bronze medals consist of an alloy of copper and zinc, with less than a $7 melt value!